 1) (5:56) Before using the Strip Layout module with non round parts, you need to "get the part ready".
 "Getting the part ready" should not be confused with the Logopress3 automated command "Part preparation before strip starting".

----To play in FULL SCREEN, press lower RH corner of the player.
+---To play the video in FULL SCREEN, press lower RH corner of the player.

 Top of page